redhat-openstack/infrared/docs/source/tripleo-overcloud.rst

 TripleO Overcloud
 =================

-Deploys a Tripleo overcloud from an existing undercloud
+Deploys a TripleO overcloud from an existing undercloud

 Stages Control
 --------------